mekerhult/test2023/README.md

 Two MCP tools become available:

-- `load_sequence(sequence, channel=1)` – validates the payload and forwards it
+- `load_sequence(sequence, channel=1, ticks_per_quarter=None)` – validates the
-  to `POST /sequence` on the Arduino.
-On success the Arduino confirms how many events were buffered and whether the MIDI clock is currently running.
+  payload and forwards it to `POST /sequence` on the Arduino.
+On success the Arduino confirms how many events were buffered, the ticks-per-quarter it is using internally, and whether the MIDI clock is currently running.
 - `get_status()` – simply returns the JSON document from `GET /status`.

 Both tools surface Arduino-side validation errors (e.g. bad note numbers) back